 How to use:

-- Dip a black tea bag in hot water for a few minutes, then squeeze the excessive water from the tea bag and hold it over the infected area for 10 minutes.
-You can do this for several times a day.
+- Dip a black tea bag in hot water for a few minutes, then squeeze the excess water from the tea bag and hold it over the infected area for 10 minutes.
+You can do this several times a day.

-Turmeric is well-known for one powerful compound –circumin which is extremely effective in healing and infection prevention.
+Turmeric is well-known for one powerful compound – curcumin which is extremely effective in healing and infection prevention.
 Besides, antioxidants and anti-inflammatory properties found abundantly in turmeric also provide relief of pain and drain out extra liquid from the cysts.

 How to apply:

-- Add a few drop of water to 2 teaspoons of turmeric powder to make a fine paste.
+- Add a few drops of water to 2 teaspoons of turmeric powder to make a fine paste.